 - A. Under no circumstance shall the Applicant be exempt from implementing such measures as necessary to: - 1.
-Meet State Water Quality Standards and Requirements under Title 25 of that Pennsylvania Code and the Clean Streams Law. - 2.
+Meet State Water Quality Standards and Requirements. - 2.
 Protect health, safety, and property. - 3.
-Meet special requirements for High Quality (HQ) and Exceptional Value (EV) watersheds. - B. The Applicant must utilize the following BMPs to the maximum extent practicable to receive consideration for the exemptions: - 1.
+Meet special requirements for High Quality (HQ) and Exceptional Value (EV) watersheds. - B. The Applicant must demonstrate that the following BMPs are being utilized to the maximum extent practicable to receive consideration for the exemptions: - 1.
 Design around and limit disturbance of Floodplains, Wetlands, Natural Slopes over 15%, existing native vegetation, and other sensitive and special value features. - 2.
 Maintain riparian and forested buffers. - 3.
 Limit grading and maintain non-erosive flow conditions in natural flow paths. - 4.
 Maintain existing tree canopies near impervious areas. - 5.
 Minimize soil disturbance and reclaim disturbed areas with topsoil and vegetation. - 6.
-Direct runoff to pervious areas. - C. The Applicant's proposed development/additional impervious area may not adversely impact the following: - 1.
+Direct runoff to pervious areas. - C. The Applicant must demonstrate that the proposed development/additional impervious area will not adversely impact the following: - 1.
 Capacities of existing drainageways and storm sewer systems. - 2.
-Velocities and erosion. - 3.
-Quality of runoff if direct discharge is proposed. - 4.
+Velocities and erosion.

+- 3. Quality of runoff if direct discharge is proposed. - 4.
 Existing known problem areas. - 5.
 Safe conveyance of the additional runoff. - 6.
-Downstream property owners.
+Downstream property owners. - D. An Applicant proposing Regulated Activities may be eligible for exemption from Rate Control, Volume Control, or Stormwater Management Site Plan requirements in this Ordinance according to the following table: